tonujaramesh/Integrated_Retail_Analytics_for_Store_Optimization/README.md

 🔹 ML models achieve good predictive accuracy, helping in demand forecasting 📈.

 🔹 This analysis enables inventory optimization, strategic planning, and revenue growth in retail.

+✨ Feel free to star ⭐ this repo if you find it useful!